rca(1) General Commands Manual rca(1)

 the SPECIAL VALUES AND VARIABLES section, below.

-Multiple expressions separated by ';' (semicolon) can be enclosed
+Multiple sub-expressions separated by ';' (semicolon) can be

-expression is the result of the last such sub-expression.
-Like
+expression (or line) is the result of the last such sub-

-evaluated, and the result discarded.
-The primary use of ';' is
+expression.
+The primary use of ';' is likely for expressions

 If an error occurs during evaluation of an infix expression,

-evaluation will cease, and the stack will be left as it was at the
+evaluation will cease, and the stack is left as it was at the

 point of the error.